-Tradescantia tricolor (trad-es-KAN-tee-uh TRY-kull-lur) is an herbaceous perennial hailing from the Caribbean, Central America, South America, and Mexico.
+Tradescantia fluminensis, commonly known as Tradescantia tricolor (trad-es-KAN-tee-uh TRY-kull-lur), is an herbaceous perennial cultivar hailing from the Caribbean, Central America, South America, and Mexico.

 In the United States and many parts of the world, this cheery little plant is kept as a houseplant and goes by the common name “Wandering Jew” but also: